johnandreopoulos/yolov5/README.md

 2. **Install Labeling Tool**
    Install a labeling tool from the [YOLOv5 Labeling Guide](https://github.com/ultralytics/yolov5/wiki/Labeling) to annotate your dataset.

 3. **Clone the YOLOv5 Repository**
-   Open your terminal and run the following command to clone the repository:
+   After installing Anaconda, open a terminal and run the following command to clone the repository:
    ```bash
    git clone https://github.com/johnandreopoulos/yolov5
    ```